Sea Angling Voluntary Group (SAVG)

-The Regional Voluntary Group (RVG) provides opportunities for Recreational Sea Anglers (RSA) within local regions to support the Angling Trust as it develops sea angling matters.
+The Sea Angling Voluntary Group (SAVG) provides opportunities for Recreational Sea Anglers (RSA) within local regions to support the Angling Trust as it develops sea angling matters.
 Regions will reflect those geographically covered by the IFCA’s with a single region covering Cornwall and the Isles of Scilly and with a Midlands representation to ensure RSA issues are reflected across the country.

-The RVG is an Angling Trust operational group, reporting to the Head of Campaigns and the CEO, as required.
+The SAVG is an Angling Trust operational group, reporting to the Head of Campaigns and the CEO, as required.
 It is managed by the Angling Trust’s Sea Angling Engagement Manager, Grant Jones.